Alaska Nanooks men's ice hockey: Wilderness years (2021–present)

 When Alaska returned to the ice in 2021, they did so as an independent.
-The only saving grace for their position was that they were not alone in that situation.
-Alaska was able to schedule several meetings with the other two conference-free programs (Arizona State and Long Island) and put together a solid season with a 14-18-2 record after starting the season with only one win in their first 13 competitive games.
+Alaska scheduled several meetings with the other two Independent programs (Arizona State and Long Island) and put together a solid season with a 14-18-2 record after starting the season with only one win in their first 13 competitive games.
+The Nanooks took a huge step forward in 2022-23, finishing with a record of 22-10-2, their best season by winning percentage since the 1987-88 campaign.
+In 2023-24, the Nanooks finished with another winning record, their first consecutive seasons with winning records in nearly a decade.